 - A building or structure that is incidental to a project that is primarily a civil engineering construction project.

 Gov't Code 2269.302

-A district may use the design-build method for the construction, rehabilitation, alteration, or repair of a building or associated structure.
-In using this method, the district shall enter into a single contract with a design-build firm for the design and construction of the building or associated structure in accordance with applicable legal requirements in this policy as well as other applicable legal requirements [see CV(LEGAL)] which include the following steps:
+A district may use the design-build method for the construction, rehabilitation, alteration, or repair of a building or associated structure only as provided by Government Code Chapter 2269, Subchapter G. In using that method, the district shall enter into a single contract with a design-build firm for the design and construction of the building or associated structure.
+Gov't Code 2269.303

-A design-build firm must be a sole proprietorship, partnership, corporation, or other legal entity or team that includes an architect or engineer and a construction contractor.
+A design-build firm under this policy must be a sole proprietorship, partnership, corporation, or other legal entity or team that includes an architect or engineer and a construction contractor.
 Gov't Code 2269.304

 Request for Qualifications